-MIXTAPE #3: A non-festive seasonal treat because every queer loves a sing-a-long at Christmas, right?
+MIXTAPE #3: Every queer loves a sing-a-long, right?
 This is TOKEN HOMO’s top ten favourite horror movie musicals, ignoring the obvious ROCKY HORROR (which I love…) & embracing a few harder-to-see curiosities.

 What would be in your alternative list?
 Let me know over on Instagram @tokenhomo.